Why You Need To Know How To Organize Outlook Inbox

 With Clean Email you have an ability to set automatic filters and rules to organize Outlook emails once they hit your inbox.
-To set up a new rule, all you need to do is to mark a checkbox “Selected and future similar emails” when applying an action to the required message.
+To set up a new rule, all you need to do is to click the Create Rule button in the blue bar at the bottom of the screen, adjust the rule as you want and confirm with the Create Rule button applying an action to the required message.

-The app can also help you to block unwelcome senders, send messages to the Read Later folder, and unsubscribe from all unwanted emails in one place (follow our guide on how to unsubscribe from emails on Outlook.)
+The app can also help you to block unwelcome senders, and screen out email messages from first-time senders,send messages to the Read Later folder, and unsubscribe from all unwanted emails in one place (follow our guide on how to unsubscribe from emails on Outlook in particular.)

 Wondering on how to organize inbox in Outlook on Mac?
+It's easy with a completely free Outlook email client for Mac or other tools you may want to try.
 Check out our top of the best email organizers for Mac.

 Although Outlook is a great tool on its own, it is important that you learn how to use some of its lesser-known features so that you can enjoy more productivity and cut down on wasted time throughout the day.
 With these tricks on organizing emails in Outlook, you will make your inbox easier to navigate and benefit from having more time to focus on your most important tasks.
 Don’t forget to check out Clean Email in order to get an edge in making the most of your mailbox.

 If you have a second email account, check out our guides on how to organize Gmail and how to organize iCloud emails.